It is possible to teach letter recognition and letter sounds to toddlers and preschoolers in an intentional and engaging way.

 Also, a tablet and stylus for writing or coloring can be used to help make printables more engaging.

-8. Outschool Classes
+9. Outschool Classes

-If you are overwhelmed by the idea of introducting the alphabet to your kid, consider allowing an Outschool teacher help.
+If you are overwhelmed by the idea of introducing the alphabet to your kid, consider allowing an Outschool teacher help.
 Outschool is a platform that connects young learners with teachers that teach live classes via Zoom.

 Teachers are encouraged to teach the things they love and as a result the variety of classes is amazing.
 You can sign you kid up to learn letters, words, reading, math, languages, and more!